vishaltak/gitlab-development-kit/doc/index.md

    This is required both the first time you install GDK and any time you upgrade Ruby.

-1. Initialize a new GDK directory, using one of the following commands, based on your choice of directory:
+1. Clone and initialize GDK using one of the following commands:

    - The default directory (`gitlab-development-kit`):